This lesson examines types of adjective and examples. Adjectives modify nouns and they usually come before a noun, though this it not always the case.

 Comparative adjectives make comparison between two or more people or objects or are used to indicate change.

-Superlative adjectives are used to point to a noun that has the most extreme quality or attributes amongst three (or more) other nouns.
+Superlative adjectives are used to point to a noun that has the most extreme quality or attributes amongst two (or more) other nouns.

 Compound adjectives join more than one word into a single lexical unit, which then modifies a noun.
 They are usually (though not always) separated by a hyphen or joined by quotation marks.